eyalraifler/blackjack-x86-16bit/README.md

-# Blackjack in Assembly (TASM 16-bit)
+# Blackjack in Assembly (8086 TASM 16-bit)
 ## Final project for 10th grade computer science class.
 Author: Eyal Raifler
 #### Project Overview
-This is a simple Blackjack game developed in Assembly language (TASM 16-bit), designed to run in DosBox.
+This is a simple Blackjack game developed in Assembly language (8086 TASM 16-bit), designed to run in DosBox.
 It was built as part of a final project at school, with the goal of practicing low-level programming and better understanding computer architecture.

 Main file: base.asm